fredhutchio/r_intro/week1.md

 installed both R and RStudio as described [here](http://www.fredhutch.io/software/#r-and-rstudio).

-By the end of this week’s session, you should be able to:
+By the end of this session, you should be able to:

   - work within the RStudio interface to run and save R code in a project